Hbasnyat/Basnyat_Brew/README.md

 ## Introduction

 Basnyat Brew is a sophisticated digital platform aimed at revolutionizing the coffee market in Nepal.
-This project was developed as part of a senior capstone project at Brooklyn College, addressing the gap left by the absence of international coffee franchises, providing Nepali consumers with premium, easily accessible coffee options online.
+This project is developed as part of a CISC 4900 Individual Project at Brooklyn College, addressing the gap left by the absence of international coffee franchises, providing Nepali consumers with premium, easily accessible coffee options online.

 ## Technologies Used